decameters/nancy/README.md

 ## Acknowledgments

-* Thanks to Scott Bromander and Kris Szafranski at Prime Digital Academy for the registration and authentication code.
+* Thank you to Scott Bromander and Kris Szafranski at Prime Digital Academy for the registration and authentication code.